 Should you do a partial pension transfer to a SIPP?

-• Not all pension schemes allow partial transfers.
-So make sure to check with your current provider first.
+• Check first: Not all pension providers allow partial transfers.

 If you're thinking of moving part of your workplace pension into a self-invested personal pension (SIPP), this guide will help you weigh the pros and cons, understand the rules, and walk you through the steps, should you decide it’s the right move for you.